 ‘People tend to forget that this is the only sport where competitors are followed around by an ambulance and a vet.’ fl

-JIM began 25 years ago as the Flying Physio service, the brainchild of physio Jennifer ‘Rabbit’ Slattery and her mother, the internationally-renowned physiotherapist Mary Bromiley, who realised there was a massive gap in the care of jockeys.
-With the support of Michael Turner, the senior medical officer of the Jockey Club, they launched a successful pilot scheme in 1992.
+JIM began 25 years ago as the Flying Physio service with the support of Michael Turner, the senior medical officer of the Jockey Club, they launched a successful pilot scheme in 1992.
 Two physiotherapists with an interest in riding were recruited – Anna O’Brien who covered northern courses and Pat Shaw for the Midlands – and the Flying Physio service was born.

 ‘It took the jockeys a while to get used to us.
-Some were terrified of admitting something was wrong because they thought we would go running to the medical officer to get them signed off as not fit to ride,’ Ms Slattery recalls.
+Some were terrified of admitting something was wrong because they thought we would go running to the medical officer to get them signed off as not fit to ride,’ Ms Slattery.

 The Injured Jockeys Fund and the Professional Jockeys Association took over the governance of, and funding for, JIM and now physios are paid for their work at race meetings through contributions from the British Horseracing Authority, the Injured Jockeys Fund, jockeys’ subscriptions and racecourses.
 JIM operates rehabilitation centres in the horse racing heartlands of Berkshire and North Yorkshire.
 Another centre is planned for in Suffolk.
 Jockeys can self-refer or be referred by JIM physiotherapists and other medical staff.